Proverbs 24 – Wisdom, Love, and Respect

 a.
 These things also belong to the wise: The series of 30 words of the wise ended at Proverbs 24:22.
 Here, until the end of Proverbs 24, is a set of additional sayings of the wise.

 b.
-It is not good to show partiality in judgment: Whether it is in the formal court of law on in daily interactions, we should never make judgment simply on the basis of partiality.
+It is not good to show partiality in judgment: Whether it is in the formal court of law or in daily interactions, we should never make judgment simply on the basis of partiality.
 Those like us can be wrong, and those different from us can be right.

 i.
-To show partiality in judgment: “Heb., To know faces; to regard not so much the matter as the man; to hear persons speak, and not causes; to judge not according to truth and equity, but according to opinion and appearance – to fear or favour.”
+To show partiality in judgment: “Hebrew, To know faces; to regard not so much the matter as the man; to hear persons speak, and not causes; to judge not according to truth and equity, but according to opinion and appearance – to fear or favour.”
 (Trapp)

 c.
 You are righteous: This is what should not be said to the wicked.
 In a wise, moral society the people will curse someone with such confused moral judgment, and the nations will abhor him.